Battle of the Yarmuk: Day 5

 Deployment of troops on the fifth day.
 Khalid gathered all his cavalry for a decisive flanking charge.

 During the four-day offence of Vahan, his troops had failed to achieve any breakthrough and had suffered heavy casualties, especially during the mobile guard's flanking counterattacks.
 Early on 19 August, the fifth day of the battle, Vahan sent an emissary to the Muslim camp for a truce for the next few days so that fresh negotiations could be held.
 He supposedly wanted time to reorganize his demoralized troops, but Khalid deemed victory to be in reach and he declined the offer.

 Until now, the Muslim army had adopted a largely defensive strategy, but knowing that the Byzantines were apparently no longer eager for battle, Khalid now decided to take the offensive and reorganized his troops accordingly.
 All cavalry regiments were grouped together into one powerful mounted force with the mobile guard acting as its core.
 The total strength of the cavalry group was now about 8,000 mounted warriors, an effective mounted corps for an offensive attack the next day.
 The rest of the day passed uneventfully.
 Khalid planned to trap Byzantine troops, cutting off their every route of escape.
-There were three natural barriers, the three gorges in the battlefield with their steep ravines, Wadi-ur-Ruqqad at west, Wadi al Yarmouk in south and Wadi al Allah in east.
+There were three natural barriers, the three gorges in the battlefield with their steep ravines, Wadi-ur-Ruqqad at west, Wadi al-Yarmouk in south and Wadi al-Allah in east.
 The northern route was to be blocked by Muslim cavalry.

-There were however, some passages across the 200 m deep ravines of Wadi-ur-Raqqad in west, strategically the most important one was at Ayn al Dhakar, a bridge.
-Khalid sent Dharar with 500 cavalry at night to secure that bridge.
-Dharar moved around the northern flank of Byzantines and captured the bridge, a maneuver that was to prove decisive the next day.
+There were however, some passages across the 200 m deep ravines of Wadi-ur-Ruqqad in west, strategically the most important one was at Ayn Dhakar, a bridge.
+Khalid sent Dhirar with 500 cavalry at night to secure that bridge.
+Dhirar moved around the northern flank of Byzantines and captured the bridge, a maneuver that was to prove decisive the next day.